PaulaBallester/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-Matlab code used to implement the scheme presented in my Bachelor's Thesis and test the performance of the system.
+Matlab code used to implement and test the performance of the MIMO System presented in my Bachelor's Thesis.